 Roanna Gonsalves is the author of The Permanent Resident (UWAP) published in India and South Asia as Sunita De Souza Goes To Sydney (Speaking Tiger).
 The book won the NSW Premier’s Literary Award Multicultural Prize 2018 and was longlisted for the Dobbie Literary Award 2018.
 Her writing has been compared to the work of Alice Munro and Jhumpa Lahiri.
 Her four-part radio series On the tip of a billion tongues, commissioned and broadcast by ABC RN’s Earshot program, is a portrayal of contemporary India through its multilingual writers.

-Roanna holds a PHD and has been teaching and supervising creative writing students of all ages within communities as well as at schools and at New York University Sydney, UNSW, Western Sydney University and Macquarie University.
+Roanna holds a PHD and has been teaching, mentoring and supervising creative writing students of all ages within communities as well as at schools and at New York University Sydney, UNSW, Western Sydney University, AFTR’s National Talent Camp and Macquarie University.
 She is a recipient of the Prime Minister’s Australia Asia Endeavour Award and is co-founder co-editor of Southern Crossings.
 She has been an invited keynote speaker and panellist at numerous literary events.
 She is a recipient of The Bridge Awards’ inaugural Varuna – Cove Park Writing Residency 2019 in Scotland, and was part of the Australia Council for the Arts’ India Literature Exploratory delegation 2020.
+She serves on the Board of Writing NSW and works as a Lecturer in Creative Writing at UNSW, Sydney.